 Refusal of Deferment

 There are various reasons for the rejected deferred admission.
-It includes some universities that may not provide defer admissions, requesting deferred admission in two universities at the same time and submission of late fees.
-Also, for some subjects such as medicine the university may not accept the extension.
+It includes some universities that may not provide deferred admissions, requesting deferred admission in two universities at the same time and submission of late fees.
+Also, for some subjects such as medicine, the university may not accept the extension.

 Pros and Cons of UK Deferred Entry

-- Deferred entry to the UK can make university place arranged before starting your job and you don’t have to worry about the time off.
+- Deferred entry to the UK can make a university place before starting your job and you don’t have to worry about the time off.

 - Additionally, if you do not get the grades you expect and thus do not get a place on your chosen course, you have the option to rethink your career options or re-sit the exams and still go to university in the scheduled year.

-- Delayed entry means you will enter the job market and receive a salary in a year’s time.
+- Delayed entry means you will enter the job market and receive a salary in a year.
 If your chosen course is long, you may want to consider it.
 You may need time to return to serious studies, but most students will soon catch up and start learning again.

 Also Read: Best Student Cities in UK

 Hopefully, this blog on how to defer admission in the UK answered all your questions about deferred entry!
 Confused about your study abroad plans?
-Sign up for a free session with our Leverage Edu experts on 1800 57 2000 and clear all your doubts!
+You may enlist the assistance of Leverage Edu specialists to assist you with the application process so that you can realize your goals.
+Call us immediately at 1800 57 2000 for a free 30-minute counselling session.